- What is Statistics and Data Science?

 Upcoming Dates & Deadlines

-- March 1: Application deadline for MS Statistics: Data Science and MS Statistics: Data Science for upcoming fall semester.
+- March 1: Application deadline for MS Statistics: Statistics and Data Science for upcoming fall semester.

-- October 15: Application deadline for MS Statistics: Data Science for following spring semester.
+- October 15: Application deadline for MS Statistics: Statistics and Data Science for following spring semester.

 - Preferred application term is fall

-- MS Statistics: Data Science one year option not available for spring term start
+- MS Statistics: Statistics and Data Science one year option not available for spring term start

 We do not accept summer applications.